moov-io/accounts/client/docs/AccountsApi.md

 ## ReverseTransaction

-> Transaction ReverseTransaction(ctx, transactionId, xUserID, optional)
+> Transaction ReverseTransaction(ctx, transactionID, xUserID, optional)

+Reverse a transaction

 Reverse a transaction by debiting the credited and crediting the debited amounts among all accounts involved.